sirigireddy-sunitha/orymart-ecommerce-website/README.md

-This project is devloped by shridhar and team
+This project is devloped by Ecommerce Team